 However, the whole role of socioeconomic factors in relation to breast cancer survival statistics is quite complex.

 Studies have clearly demonstrated that socioeconomic factors DO strongly influence the stage of breast cancer at diagnosis.
 However, the hypothesis that African Americans have less access to medical centers and breast cancer screening does not explain all.

 When access to medical care and screening is ensured and equal across ethnic groups, there remain racial disparities in breast cancer diagnosis and survival.

 Interestingly, studies have shown that Caucasian white women with breast cancer and low socioeconomic status have similar poorer outcomes to other ethnic groups.

 Obesity and Physical Activity

-In the light of higher obesity rates in non-Caucasian women, the role of obesity at diagnosis is an important factor.
+In light of higher obesity rates in non-Caucasian women, the role of obesity at diagnosis is an important factor.

 According to a 2010 medical review, obese women have a 30% higher risk of mortality after a diagnosis of breast cancer.
 On a biological level, it has been suggested that adipose tissue stimulates cancer cell growth leading to more aggressive tumors.

 Furthermore, some new studies have shown that moderate exercise after breast cancer diagnosis may improve survival rates.